Geniools/Project-6.1/README.md

 `` python -m pip install -r requirements.txt ``

-3. Create a database in mysql and mongodb
+3. Create a database in *mysql* and *mongodb*
 4. Navigate to ``Project6.1/src/sports_accounting/`` and create a file called `local_settings.py` and add the following lines:

 ```
+# Copy this file to local_settings.py and fill in the required information.
+# The following file contains the local settings for the application.
 from pathlib import Path

 BASE_DIR = Path(__file__).resolve().parent.parent